LouisDesdoigts/dLux/docs/usage.md

 ## Complex Optical Systems

-So far we have looked at the dLux basics, but there is much more functionality available!
+So far we have looked at the ∂Lux basics, but there is much more functionality available!
 Here we will show how to model the effects of a detector with a dithered observation pattern, using the same optics and source classes we defined above.

 ```python
 # Construct Detector Object